antoniogomezr/adw-oac/oac.md

 8. The **Data Set** was successfully **added**.

 ## **STEP 3**: Create Visualizations using your data sets
+Before going forward Click on the Time_ID column and look at the recommendations on the right hand side.
+From here you could extract information from the column with very low effort.

 1. Create a new project by clicking **Create Project**.